Problematic Substance Use Treatment

 - money issues

 If someone is struggling with substance use, success can have many different meanings.
 For some, success is abstinence.
-For others, success is when the person understands their substance use disorder and is engaging in healthier behaviours.
+For others it is reducing use and engaging in healthier behaviours.

-Resilient Living™ Recovery is a non-12 step program that uses acceptance and commitment therapy (ACT), motivational interviewing, and relapse prevention therapy.
-Given current social distancing recommendations, the program is currently delivered through secure video conferencing.
+Resilient Living™ Recovery is a program that uses acceptance and commitment therapy (ACT), motivational interviewing, and relapse prevention therapy.
+Given current social distancing recommendations, the program is currently only delivered through secure video conferencing.
+Clients and referral sources have the option of selecting either a harm reduction or an abstinence-focused cohort.

 ACT aims to change the relationship between thoughts, feelings, memories and bodily reactions so clients become liberated from the habits that inhibit a meaningful and enjoyable life.